Artist Quarters Project Halted

 The Vision That was Artist Quarters

-Artists Urban Village and Arts Habitat Edmonton, along with the City of Edmonton know the importance of this new facility for artists and arts organizations.
-Artists Quarters is a response to the increasingly critical need in Edmonton’s arts and cultural community for affordable and sustainable work space and the proven need for affordable housing options for low-income professional artists.
-Artists Quarters will be located on the site of the Koermann Block in a community that is rich in culture and artistic history.
+Artists Quarters was a 2011 response to the increasingly critical need in Edmonton’s arts and cultural community for accessible and sustainable workspace and the identified need for affordable housing options for low-income professional artists.
+It was to be built on the site of the Koermann Block in the eastside of downtown Edmonton – The Quarters District – in a community that is rich in culture and artistic history.

 Artist Quarters in the News